Search Documentation

 async def main():

-tasks = [create_job(client, video) for video in videos]
+tasks = [create_job(video) for video in videos]

 results = await asyncio.gather(*tasks, return_exceptions=True)